 Video audio out of sync issue is a common complaint from GoPro users.
-For example, GoPro Hero 7/6/5 raw footage lags behind the audio from the start/middle or any other playback positions; when in Adobe Premiere Pro/Lightworks/GoPro Studio etc, the sound and visuals aren't matching up; the audio is played slower than the video after importing to iPhone, VLC, PC, uploading to YouTube etc., the list goes on.
+For example, GoPro Hero 8/7/6/5 raw footage lags behind the audio from the start/middle or any other playback positions; when in Adobe Premiere Pro/Lightworks/GoPro Studio etc, the sound and visuals aren't matching up; the audio is played slower than the video after importing to iPhone, VLC, PC, uploading to YouTube etc., the list goes on.
 It's even more disappointing that we can find little in-depth troubleshooting on the GoPro community.
-In fact, GoPro video audio out of sync issue can be easily solved using VideoProc's timestamp calculation feature.
+In fact, keeping audio in sync with your video can be easily solved using VideoProc's timestamp calculation feature.

 Issues 1: GoPro footages audio desyncs with video when playing

 ● Check the micro SD card.
 Improper SD cards for GoPro cameras can lead to unexpected problems, including GoPro audio sync issue.
 You'd better use SD cards recommended by GoPro, which has been proved to deliver better results.

 ● Reformat your SD card.
 This can help the card work well with your GoPro camera.
 But remember to back up the existing videos and images before you do so since reformatting will remove all the data on the card.

 ● Perform firmware update to SD card.
 A software update possibly correct GoPro sound issues, such as out-of-sync audio, missing audio, etc.

 ● Test with other audio options when recording.
 The GoPro Hero 6 and Hero 5 Black cameras feature a separate raw audio track option with Low, Medium and High settings.
 With raw processing, users may record a silent sound file.
 When the audio is on Auto mode, GoPro camera may make some adjustment, which possibly causes audio delay.